Pentagon’s patriotic pups eyed for augmented reality goggles; prototype for canines wows officials

 “The military working dog community is very excited about the potential of this technology,” Army Research Office senior scientist Dr. Stephen Lee recently said in an announcement, Defense One reported Saturday.

-A prototype for the googles has already been completed by Seattle-based Command Sight.
+A prototype for the goggles has already been completed by Seattle-based Command Sight.

 The product impressed military officials enough to greenlight phase II testing via the Army’s Small Business Innovation Research program.